lm-kbc/dataset2022/README.md

 ### 🌟🌟🌟 YOUR prediction files

-Your prediction files should be in the jsonl (json lines) format as described above.
+Your prediction files should be in the jsonl format as described above.
 Each line of a prediction file constitutes a JSON object which must contain at least 3 fields to be used by the evaluation script: